Why conserve water in a wet environment like the Lake Champlain basin?

-Wasting water can contribute to lake pollution.
-Sewage treatment facilities remove phosphorus pollution from the water that leaves our homes.
-However, the efficiency of pollution removal at the sewage treatment facility decreases when sewage is diluted by leaked tap water.
-Furthermore, municipal drinking water systems often add a phosphorus containing compound to drinking water to prevent lead from leaching from old pipes.
+Wasted water contributes to lake pollution.
+Sewage treatment plants remove phosphorus and other pollutants from the water that leaves our homes and businesses but the efficiency of that removal decreases when sewage is diluted by leaked tap water.
+Also, municipal drinking water systems often add a phosphorus-containing compound to drinking water to prevent lead from leaching from old pipes.
 This compound must then be removed from wastewater before it enters Lake Champlain.
-Of course, removal is not 100 percent efficient, so waste of water leads to additional phosphorus pollution.
+Removal is not 100 percent efficient, so wasted water leads to additional lake pollution.

 Water efficiency saves money, saves energy, and helps protect Lake Champlain.
 The Lake Champlain Committee is partnering with the Environmental Protection Agency to promote the WaterSense Program.
 WaterSense works with consumers, retailers, water utilities and governments, and product manufacturers to: